aaronrcs/Merval_Hub/README.md

   - Allows the user to click on one of the previous searches.
   - If clicked, the user is presented with the search results.

-### Setup
+### Running Application
-- npm install app (optional - this is the code for the midterm), merval, front-end, back-end
+- npm install app, merval, front-end, back-end

 - To start the back-end, use the command "node server.js" in the back-end folder directory or "nodemon server.js" if you have nodemon installed.